kjgilbert/kjgilbert.github.io/index.md

 I am an evolutionary biologist and population geneticist, and currently an [SNSF Ambizione](http://www.snf.ch/en/funding/careers/ambizione/Pages/default.aspx)
-Fellow in the [Department of Biology](https://www.unifr.ch/bio/en/groups/gilbert/) at the University of Fribourg, Switzerland.
+Fellow in the [Department of Biology](https://www.unifr.ch/bio/en/groups/gilbert/) at the University of Fribourg.

 I have previously been a postdoc in the [Department of Computational Biology](https://www.unil.ch/dbc/en/home.html) at the University of Lausanne (UNIL), working with [Christophe Dessimoz](https://lab.dessimoz.org/),